-Launched in 2011, All Children Reading: A Grand Challenge for Development (ACR GCD) is a partnership of the United States Agency for International Development (USAID), World Vision and the Australian Government that sources and supports the adoption of primarily technology-based innovations to improve reading outcomes for marginalized children in low-resource contexts.
+Launched in 2011, All Children Reading: A Grand Challenge for Development (ACR GCD) is a partnership of the United States Agency for International Development (USAID), World Vision and the Australian Government that advances EdTech innovation and research to improve reading outcomes for marginalized children in low-resource contexts.

 We believe technology, when applied appropriately, can instigate breakthrough progress in advancing child literacy around the globe.
 We also believe the collective work of many diverse partners—governments, for-profit and nonprofit organizations, foundations and others—can accelerate that progress.

 We invest in the most promising EdTech innovations and approaches for addressing gaps and barriers to child literacy.

 We partner with leading education researchers to measure the impact of EdTech innovations on child literacy.

 We advance innovations with the greatest potential to improve reading outcomes for more children in low-resource contexts.